mrocklin/mrocklin.github.io/_sources/startups/best-practices.md.txt

 -   they can't all fit in a room
 -   they need management structure (and will then start to care about titles and such)

+Before long you'll find that instead of solving important problems you're spending all of your time managing a group of people.

 Given that you're going to fail ten times before you find the right path, it's best to keep the team pretty small.
 They won't go as far, but it'll be way